developeron29/mobitask/readme.md

 -- Shell or Node.js (CasperJS / PhantomJS)

-You can write your code CoffeeScript or LiveScript that compile to JavaScript.
+You can write your code in languages like CoffeeScript or LiveScript that compile to JavaScript.

 ---